code-dot-org/dance-party/README.md

 - In the dance-party directory `yarn link`
 - In the apps directory `yarn link @code-dot-org/dance-party`

 This will set up a symlink in apps/node_modules to point at your local changes.
-Run `npm run build` in dance-party, and then the apps build should pick the changes up next time it builds.
+Run `yarn run build` in dance-party, and then the apps build should pick the changes up next time it builds.

 To debug unit tests in the Chrome debugger:
 `node --inspect --debug-brk ./node_modules/.bin/tape ./test/unit/*.js`